Bioconductor/bioconductor.org/content/news/bioc_3_22_release.md

 system.
 These updated windows binaries will be available shortly after this release.
 We appreciate your patience as we make them available.

-Thank you to everyone for your contribution to Bioconductor
+Thank you to everyone for your contribution to Bioconductor.

 Visit [Bioconductor BiocViews][3] for details and downloads.